 All monies to repair county roads comes from FUEL TAX, MOTOR VEHICLE COLLECTIONS and GROSS PRODUCTION TAX.
 The Oklahoma Tax Commission collects all of this and distributes the money to each of the 77 counties in Oklahoma.

-While the Treasurer's Office makes every effort to ensure the correctness of this website, any error contained herein does not constitute a waiver of any tax amounts by or for the County.
+While the Treasurer's Office makes every effort to ensure the correctness of this website, any error contained herein does not constitute a waiver of any tax amounts or penalty by or for the County.